The death of Mikhail Lesin last November 5th, Putin’s former Press Minister, has had a hush hush investigation up until this past week.

 Just Google him to follow the story.

-Posted by Jim W. Dean, Managing Editor on March 12, 2016, With 3168 Reads Filed under Corruption, Foreign Policy, Government, Politics.
+Posted by Jim W. Dean, Managing Editor on March 12, 2016, With 3301 Reads Filed under Corruption, Foreign Policy, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.